samtools/htsjdk/README.md

 HTSJDK is an implementation of a unified Java library for accessing common file formats, such as [SAM][1] and [VCF][2], used for high-throughput sequencing data.
-There are also an number of useful utilities for manipulating HTS data.
+There are also a number of useful utilities for manipulating HTS data.

 > **NOTE: _HTSJDK has only partial support for the latest Variant Call Format Specification.
 VCFv4.3 can be read but not written and there is no support for BCFv2.2_**